 The Harris County Processing Center is commonly used for intake and booking.
 After processing, inmates may be housed at other Harris County jail facilities depending on classification and availability.

-If you are unsure which jail someone was taken to, our team can often help locate the correct facility and explain the next steps for posting bail.
+If you’re unsure which Harris County jail someone was taken to, our team can help quickly locate the correct facility and explain the next steps for posting bail.

 We regularly assist families with locating inmates in: